 Libraries’ Expectations of Users due to COVID-19 Operations

 We expect Library users to adhere to University and Libraries COVID-19 requirements at all times, including and not limited to the following points.
 Additional University policies and details are available on the WashU Together: COVID-19 Response Web page; these policies may evolve during the fall semester.

-- Library access & visitors – Visitors are responsible for being abreast of and adhering to the university’s visitor guidance and protocols, available on the WashU Together: COVID-19 Response, including self-screening with the visitor screening tool.
+- Library access & visitors – Visitors are responsible for being abreast of and adhering to the university’s visitor guidance and protocols, available on the WashU Together: COVID-19 Response.
 Visitors to Special Collections must be pre-approved with an appointment.

 Library Usage Guidelines

 For the comfort and safety of library users and the security of the building and collections, the University Libraries expect users to observe the following guidelines when using Olin Library.
 The University Libraries reserve the right to address behaviors that do not adhere to these guidelines.

 University Libraries reserves the right to restrict the access of any person who abuses the following: